ScopeFoundry/scopefoundry.github.io/content/en/docs/12_databrowser-tutorials/1_data-browser-app/_index.md

 ---
 title: DataBrowserApp
-description: Learn how to create custom DataBrowserApp
+description: Learn how to create a custom DataBrowserApp.
 weight: 1
 ---

 [getting_started_docs]:/docs/1_getting-started/

-**Requirement:** [install scopefoundry][getting_started_docs]
+**Requirement:** [Install ScopeFoundry][getting_started_docs]

-To create the app and add viewer that ship with ScopeFoundry create this file:
+To create the app and add viewers that ship with ScopeFoundry, create this file:

 ```python
 # fancy_data_browser.py